 Threatening to hit a person is an assault.
 If the offender actually strikes the victim after making the threat, the offender can be charged with assault and battery as one crime.

 The crime of domestic abuse is an assault and battery against one of the victims listed above.
-If the crime is a first offense, it is a misdemeanor punishable by up to one year in jail or a fine up to $5,000, or both.
-If a conviction for domestic abuse is the offender's second or subsequent domestic abuse conviction, it's a felony that carries up to four years in prison or a fine up to $5000, or both.
+If the crime is a first offense, it's a misdemeanor punishable by up to one year in jail or a fine of up to $5,000, or both.
+If the offense is the offender's second or subsequent domestic abuse conviction, it's a felony that carries up to four years in prison or a fine up to $5000, or both.

-If a defendant commits assault and battery by strangulation or attempted strangulation against a domestic victim listed above, with intent to cause great bodily harm, he is guilty of a felony.
-A first offense carries one to three years in prison or a fine up to $3,000, or both.
-The penalty for a second or subsequent offense is three to ten years in prison or a fine up to $20,000, or both.
+If a defendant commits assault and battery by strangulation or attempted strangulation with intent to cause great bodily harm, the offense is a felony.
+A first offense carries one to three years in prison or a fine of up to $3,000, or both.
+A second or subsequent offense can result in three to 10 years in prison or a fine up to $20,000, or both.

 When the offense is committed with the intent to cause great bodily harm and the defendant uses a deadly weapon (also called a dangerous weapon), the crime becomes more serious.
-An object is a dangerous or deadly weapon if it is designed to inflict life threatening or great bodily injury or is used in a manner that could produce such injury.
-Firearms and knives are deadly weapons by definition, but a large rock, steel toed boots and a baseball bat also are deadly weapons because they are not deadly by definition but could be used in a manner that would cause serious harm.
+An object is a dangerous or deadly weapon if it is designed to inflict life-threatening or great bodily injury, or is used in a manner that could produce such injury.
+Firearms and knives are deadly weapons by definition, but a large rock, steel-toed boots, and a baseball bat also are deadly weapons because they could be used in a manner that would cause serious harm.
 Domestic assault, and domestic assault and battery with a dangerous weapon is a felony punishable by up to one year in jail or up to 10 years in prison.
 But if the victim is shot, the penalty is up to life in prison.